-A Building Official shall be appointed by the First Selectman with the approval of the Board of Selectmen for a four-year term ending October 1.
+A Building Official shall be appointed by the First Selectman with the approval of the Board of Selectmen. [(18)]

 The Building Official shall be qualified in accordance with the State Building Code and the General Statutes.

 Section 9-6.
 Canine Control Officer.